telsayed/clef2019-factchecking-task1/data/test/README.md

 > 4	RADDATZ	For a rebuttal, for a follow-up, 45 seconds will be allowed. <br>
 > [...]

-The folder [data](../) contains also a submission_instance_en.zip file that is an example of what we expect the participants to submit: <br>
+The folder [data](../) contains also a submission_instance.zip file that is an example of what we expect the participants to submit: <br>

 * One readme file:						README.txt <br>